• Skip to main content

 Table of Contents

-• Are Hemp Seeds Keto?
+• Hemp Seeds 101: Understanding the Basics

 Hemp seeds are the seeds of the Cannabis sativa plant.
 They are commercially used to make hemp seed oil and for direct consumption.
 Despite what some may believe, hemp seeds do not contain psychoactive substances like THC like some other parts of the hemp plant.